 I always recommend that you start with tracking your spending for three months.
 You’ll be able to see pretty clearly what you spend money on and what you don’t.
 It’s helpful if you can create a pie chart (I use Excel) to visualize your spending.
 If that’s too complicated, apps like Personal Capital will create spending charts for you.

 Like all money endeavors, balancing long-term and short-term financial goals will take some trial and error.
 But there are some things that you can do to help set yourself up for success.
 First, you can prioritize your financial goals.
 Maybe you want to buy a house, take a year off, and retire at 65.
-Decide which is more important.
+Decide which is most important.
 If you want the house first, prioritize your dollars to the house, and then set aside a smaller amount for the retirement and gap year.